Teh-Lemon/Blog-Content/blog/2018/2018-07-27-London-Trip.md

 Waterfall tap.

 {{< img-tl "Blog/DayTrips/18-07-London/DSC01323.jpg" >}}
 The whole hotel is covered in this lightly textured but still clearly fake bricks wallpaper.
+Nice use of normal mapping.

 {{< img-tl "Blog/DayTrips/18-07-London/DSC01324.jpg" >}}
 The bathroom was clean enough but the room was crazy dusty.